-A detailed indigenization checklist, which identifies all of the questions that may require "localization" or "indigenization" to reflect specific country names, codes, institutions, etc., is now included in the questionnaire document itself (see R6 Master Questionnaire, notes on "Indigenizing the AB R6 Questionnaire" on pages 2-3).
-In addition to checking all of the questions listed in the questionnaire, NIs are requested to go through the questionnaire with a fine tooth comb to find any other questions or response sets that require "indigenization."
+A detailed indigenization checklist, which identifies all of the questions that may require "localization" or "indigenization" to reflect specific country names, codes, institutions, etc., will be shared with all NPs together with the generic questionnaire document itself.
+In addition to checking all of the questions listed in the questionnaire, NIs are requested to go through the questionnaire with a fine-tooth comb to find any other questions or response sets that require "indigenization."
 For changes proposed to any question other than those listed in the indigenization checklist, the NI should confirm the change with the Core Partner.